otto-de/api-guidelines/guidelines/020_guidelines/040_resources/3030_should-read-embedded-resources-instead-of-traversing-links.md

 id: R000043
 ---

-# read embedded resources instead of traversion links
+# read embedded resources instead of traversing links

 For any given link relation, clients of an API SHOULD be automated to read from an embedded resource (if present) in preference to traversing a link.